 Yes!
-If you have student loan debt (regardless of which educational institution you attended when you incurred the debt) and meet the other criteria for the program you’re eligible to apply for the grant.
+If you have student loan debt (regardless of which educational institution you attended when you incurred the debt) and meet the other criteria for the program you are eligible to apply for the Student Loan Alleviation Grant.

 Are the Student Loan Alleviation Grants taxable?

-How and when will the Grants be dispersed?
+How and when will the Grants be disbursed?

-The Student Loan Alleviation Grants will be paid directly to the founder (not to the founder’s venture).
-If funding is awarded, it will be given post-graduation in the form of a grant, with proof of graduation required to receive the funds.
-Further details for the grant disbursement are still being finalized but will be updated prior to disbursement.
+The Student Loan Alleviation Grants are paid directly to the founder (not to the founder’s venture).
+If funding is awarded, it will be given post-graduation in the form of a grant, after proof of graduation is submitted.
+Further details for the Student Loan Alleviation Grant disbursement are still being finalized and will be updated prior to disbursement.

 How many student loan alleviation grants will be awarded each year?

-We anticipate awarding between 10-25 student loan alleviation grants to fellows each year.
+Though the number is not finite, we anticipate awarding between 3-10 student loan alleviation grants to Fellows each year.